Automate MACD analysis using n8n workflows

 Creating a Custom Candlestick and MACD Analysis Tool in n8n

-I built a compact workflow that turns raw stock charts into actionable candlestick MACD analysis inside n8n.
-The goal was simple.
-Fetch OHLCV data, calculate MACD, flag simple candlestick patterns, and produce tidy data insights that can feed a dashboard or alert.
-This write-up shows how I did it and the exact pieces I used.
+I built a compact workflow that turns raw stock charts into candlestick and MACD analysis inside n8n.
+It pulls OHLCV data, calculates MACD, checks a few candlestick patterns, and writes out tidy results that can feed a dashboard or alert.

 Design and data flow